Alpine skiing at the 1972 Winter Olympics

 Alpine skiing at the 1972 Winter Olympics consisted of six events, held February 5–13 near Sapporo, Japan.
 The downhills were held at Mount Eniwa, and the four technical events at Teine.

 Medal summary

 Six nations won medals in alpine skiing; Switzerland led in medals with three gold, two silver, and a bronze.
 Switzerland's Marie-Theres Nadig led the individual medal table, with two gold medals.
 The top men's medalist was Gustav Thöni of Italy with a gold and a silver.

 The gold medal won in the slalom by Francisco Fernández Ochoa was Spain's first medal at the Winter Olympics.
-Through 2018, it remains its only gold medal at the Winter Games.
+Ochoa's win would remain as Spain's sole gold medal until the 2026 Winter Games.